 Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 Ensures the alignment of businesses within facilities with digital transformation strategies and accelerated technological growth.
-Enterprise Architecture is particularly beneficial for organizations undergoing a digital transformation process.
+EA is particularly beneficial for organizations undergoing a digital transformation process.
 Where the outputs of the Enterprise structure are used in designing Enterprise transformation projects, analyzing the consequences of change and managing it.

 The definitions spread around the world exceed the Enterprise structure, and some of them tend to be complicated at times, so we will focus on a definition developed by us that is clear and accurate.